momomo/momomo.com.platform.Nanotime/README.md

     For all of these we will set up the relevant **nano bits** for you.

  * [Nanotime.java](src/momomo/com/Nanotime.java)
-    Is the instance class with similar methods.
+    Is the instance class with similarly named instance methods.

 For normal use, you'd just call `Nano.time()`, `Nano.timestamp()`, `Nano.datetime()`, `Nano.localtime()`, `Nano.instant()` ...